 So, Who Cares?

 We decided to talk about this article on the podcast for a few reasons.
-First, we like a lot of Ben Shapiro’s work, and Shapiro serves as the Daily Wire’s editor-in-chief.
+First, the Daily Wire has done some sensible work for conservative-leaning readers.
 This sudden jump to a gaming topic, executed the way it was, was surprising and disappointing.
 Gaming journalism is absolutely flooded with unapologetically liberal voices and ideas, and the majority of gamers, more centrist or conservative, have few places to turn.
 If Daily Wire wanted to pull in new interest, taking gaming seriously would be an easy, effective step.

 Second, it’s hard to take an objective look at the article without thinking it was written in an effort to draw a subtle connection to the Vegas shooting.
 Bois goes ahead and suggests he’s “NOT SAYING” they’re connected, but why bring it up?
 And why now?
 All of his real questions had very obvious answers.
 I believe there was still some intent to make our thoughts drift in that direction.
 I don’t appreciate this as a game developer, even one working almost exclusively in the education space, but I also don’t appreciate it as someone who left Vegas mere hours before the shooting occurred.
 I had several friends still in the area, and efforts to politicize the event from all sides have left me unimpressed.